 Center a lid on the jar, place the band over the lid, and screw it on until fingertip tight.
 Using the jar lifter to place the jar back on the rack in the canner, and repeat with the rest of the jars until the canner is filled, or you run out of carrots.

 Close the pressure canner and secure the lid.
 Leave the vent open, adjust the heat to medium-high, and bring the canner to a boil.
 Allow the pressure canner to vent for 10 minutes, then place weight on the vent.

 Once the canner has reached the correct pressure (10 pounds for weighted gauge, and 11 pounds for dial gauge canners.), set a timer, and process pints for 25 minutes, and quarts for 30 minutes at altitudes of less than 1,000 ft.
 Adjust for your altitude if necessary (see note below).

 Adjust the heat as needed to maintain a steady pressure.
 When processing time is complete, turn off heat, and allow pressure canner to cool down to 0 pressure.

 Once the canner is depressurized, let the canner cool 10 minutes before removing the lid.

-When pressure canner is cooled down, spread a kitchen towel on the counter, unlock cover and remove by tilting lid away from you so that steam does not burn your face.
-Use a jar lifter to lift jars carefully from canner and place on the towel.
-Allow the jars to cool for 12 to 24-hours.
-You should hear the satisfactory “ping” of the jar lids sealing.
+When the canner is cooled down, spread a kitchen towel on the counter, unlock cover, and remove it by tilting lid away from you so that steam does not burn your face.
+Allow another 10 minutes for the jars to adjust to the change in pressure.